 RealNetworks Inc. has released a second round of updates in less than a week for critical vulnerabilities in its RealPlayer, RealOne and HelixPlayer that could be exploited by an attacker to gain access to a system.

 The second round expands the scope if the first advisory, addressing a different flaw in the way the players handle media files.
-Last week, the
+Last week, the Seattle-based digital entertainment services vendor confirmed that attackers could exploit versions 10.5 and 11 beta of its popular media player to run malicious code on targeted machines.

 This time versions 10.5 and earlier are affected, RealNetworks said in its updated advisory.